sbysbysbys/UOV/README.md

 # 3D Self-Supervision by Distilling 2D Open-Vocabulary Segmentation Models for Annotation-free Training

+## Overview of the method:

 ![Overview of the method](./assets/method.png)

 SSOV consists of two stages: Tri-Modal Pre-training (TMP) and Annotation-free training (SSOV-baseline).
 Both stages leverage masks $M_\mathcal{I}$ and mask labels $L_M$ extracted from 2D open-vocabulary segmentation models, while mask features $F_M$ and text features $F_T$ are employed only in TMP.
-TMP enhances scene understanding through contrastive losses: superpixel-superpoint $\mathcal{L}_{I-P}$ and text-superpoint $\mathcal{L}_{T-P}$, while our baseline employs pseudo-labels to supervise the 3D network.
+TMP enhances scene understanding through contrastive losses (superpixel-superpoint contrastive loss and text-superpoint contrastive loss), while our baseline employs pseudo-labels to supervise the 3D network.
 Additionally, to bridge dataset classes and open vocabularies, we introduce a class dictionary $\mathcal{C}$.
 The Approximate Flat Interaction (AFI) optimizes the results of annotation-free training by spatial structural analysis in a broad perception domain.

+## Annotation-free segementation demo:
 <p align="center">
   <img src="./assets/demo.gif" width="75%" />
 </p>